commschamp/CommsDSL-Specification/fields/list.md

 #### Count Prefix
-Most protocols prefix the variable length lists with number of elements that are going to follow, use **countPrefix** child XML element to specify a field that is going to be used is such prefix.
+Most protocols prefix the variable length lists with number of elements that are going to follow, use **countPrefix** child XML element to specify a field that is going to be used as such prefix.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <schema ...>